Arenadata Postgres

 PostgreSQL offers two types to store JSON data defined in RFC 7159: JSON and JSONB.
 To implement efficient query mechanisms for these data types, PostgreSQL also provides the JSONPath data type.

 ADPG uses roles to manage database access permissions.
 A role represents a database user or a group of database users.
 Roles can own database objects (for example, tables and functions) and allow access and actions on these objects (assign privileges).
-It is also possible to grant membership in a role to another role to use its privileges.

 PostgreSQL creates an execution plan for each query.
 Since the resulting plan is critical to performance, PostgreSQL includes a complex planner that chooses the best plan based on an estimated cost of each alternative option.